Kid-Friendly Breweries in Portland

 Kate Loftesness

-Portland is known for its stellar craft brewing scene, with more breweries in its city limits than anywhere else in the world.
-While most adults are happy to sample the sudsy scene, their kids might not be so keen.
-Never fear, parents with children in tow: Plenty of Portland pubs don’t just tolerate youngsters, they welcome them with open arms.
+Portland is known for its stellar breweries, which come in all styles and sizes.
+While many adults are eager to sample the sudsy scene, their kids might not be so keen.
+Never fear, parents with children in tow: plenty of Portland pubs don’t just tolerate youngsters — they welcome them with open arms.

-In Northeast Portland, spacious Old Town Brewing offers perennial kid-favorite pizza along with award-winning beers.
-Featuring both a parking lot and two floors of seating, Old Town is a good bet for parents seeking a family-friendly neighborhood brewpub.
+In Northeast Portland, spacious Old Town Brewing offers that perennial kid favorite — pizza — along with award-winning beers.
+With little perks like a parking lot and two floors of seating, Old Town is a good bet for parents seeking a family-friendly, easy-to-access neighborhood brewpub.

-In North Portland, Ex Novo Brewing has a dozen house beers on tap, donates most proceeds to local nonprofits, and offers a deluxe restroom changing station equipped with diapers and wipes, making it a great stop for community-minded parents.
-In a similar vein, the Oregon Public House allows patrons to choose where their individual proceeds are donated.
-Local charities benefit from the 100% of the pub’s net profits, while families benefit from its relaxed atmosphere and kids’ play area.
+In North Portland, Ex Novo Brewing has a dozen house beers on tap.
+They donate most proceeds to local nonprofits and offer a deluxe restroom changing station equipped with diapers and wipes, making it a great stop for community-minded parents.

 Kid-Friendly Dining